No one can prepare you for the inexplicable heartbreak that accompanies grief.

 Since everybody mourns differently, there are different types of depression associated with grief.

 The first type of depression is characterized predominantly by feelings of sadness and regret.
 You focus more on how much you miss that person, how much everything is going to cost, how you're depression is affecting others around you - and you find yourself in desperate need for reassurance and sympathy.

 The second type is more private; a person who is grieving might not outwardly cry, but inside, they may be torn up.
 Instead of feeling sadness and regret, though, you might use this time to separate yourself from your loved ones; almost as an act of closure.

 As you're grieving, you will feel more vulnerable and helpless than ever before.
 As such, it's natural to try to regain control of the situation by playing out different ways you could have responded:

 Unfortunately, not everyone who grieves reaches the final stage of acceptance.
 It's very normal for you to get stuck in any of the previously listed phases and spend the rest of your life angry or depressed over your loss.

-This final stage is not a phase of happiness, but instead a time when depression passes and you simply “are.”
+This final stage is not a phase of happiness, but instead a time when the depression passes and you simply "are."
 You accept the reality of the situation, and you understand that you cannot control things.
 You finally reach a point of calmness in your life and are able to move on with things, adjusting to your new future.

-Though grief is a very private and personal experience, it’s always beneficial to have someone to talk to and support you.
-Finding an online therapist for grief can be a great way to have someone there for you when you’re at your lowest, and comfort you when you need it most, especially if you’ve isolated yourself.
+Though grief is a very private and personal experience, it's always beneficial to have someone to talk to and support you.
+Finding an online therapist for grief counseling can be a great way to have someone there for you when you're at your lowest, and comfort you when you need it most, especially if you've isolated yourself.